tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LP-05-Ins_IPFS_The_InterPlanetary_File_System.md

 ![Pinata Explorer](Images/pinata_pin_explorer.png)

-* As you can see our Artwork Token's json file shows up in our list of pinned files, it even has a corresponding IPFS hash.
+* As you can see, our Artwork Token's json file shows up in our list of pinned files; it even has a corresponding IPFS hash.

 * If we click the hash link, pinata will even generate a link to the file on IPFS accessible through pinata's free IPFS gateway.

-Make a note to the class that the pinata gateway is a point of centralization but that dApps can leverage the use of multiple IPFS gateways to mitigate this.
+Make a note to the class that the pinata gateway is a point of centralization, but that dApps can leverage the use of multiple IPFS gateways to mitigate this.

 Click the listed IPFS hash and copy the generated URI path.